turingschool/curriculum-site/module3/projects/take_home/tea_take_home_fe.md

 At a minimum, you must show:

-* A list of teas (name, image, description if present)
+* List of teas (name, image)
-* A "detailed" view for each tea (name, image, price, description, subscription type, and button to subscribe)
+* Detailed View (name, image, price, description)
-  * Teas in the list must link to a detailed tea view within your app (linking to the source website does not fulfill this requirement)
+* The ability to create a tea subscription (for one tea at a time or multiple teas) somewhere in the application
 * Some sort of search, filter, OR sort

 Beyond the base requirements, include any additional elements you'd like, just be mindful of your time.
 You don't need to go overboard, just consider what might be necessary to achieve MVP so that this news feed is easy-to-use, information is clear, and navigation is painless.
 Put yourself in a user's shoes and think about what you would need (or want).
 The app should be usable on desktop, tablet, and mobile devices.